Deutsche Bank: Strip club scandal, 2022

-In March 2022, Ben Darsney, Ravi Raghunathan, Brandon Sun, and Daniel Gaona were exposed for trying to expense strip club nights out as legitimate business visits.
+In March 2022, Ben Darsney, Ravi Raghunathan, Brandon Sun, and Daniel Gaona were exposed for trying to list strip club nights out as legitimate business visit expenses.
 Brandon Sun attempted to cover up the incident, but the bankers were let go for violating the Company Code of Conduct.

 Greenwashing, 2022

 On 31 May 2022, police in Germany raided the offices of Deutsche Bank in Frankfurt over allegations of greenwashing.
 In late July 2023, the Financial Times reported that DWS (80% owned by Deutsche Bank) which was also involved in the case was nearing a settlement having earmarked €21mn for the settlement and incurred €39mn in legal costs.
-DWS had made misleading statements about the size of their ESG assets and the employee who raised concerns was fired unfairly.
+DWS had made misleading statements about the size of its ESG assets and the employee who raised concerns was fired unfairly.
 Reuters composed a more extensive timeline highlighting how the issue developed over the course of several years including when the stock price fell sharply on news of a US SEC investigation and the resignation of the CEO.